Hstggez/Kmeans/README.md

 Pthread multi-threaded, efficient Kmeans with Kmeans++ initializations as well as elbow method to determine the best k possible all in one piece of code. that can be ran on linux as a single executable

-to compile: gcc -lrt kmeansv1.c -o kmeans -lm -lpthread no warnings if it works, don't fix it lol
+to compile: gcc -lrt kmeansv1.c -o kmeans -lm -lpthread no warnings\n if it works, don't fix it lol\n
 Highlghts:

           1.initKMeans++ O(nlogn) implementation where normal rand kmeans is not scientific and applicable due to some undefined behavior by rand() (its always predefined interms of predicability and undefined in terms of the effect you wan to achieve)